The Critical Link Between Employee Engagement and Performance

 Ongoing engagement should ensure that employees are confident they have the support from their manager and from the organization.
-This includes not only necessary resources, but the direct support of the employee’s manager, with an understanding that all levels of the organization are in sync with objective of achieving the ultimate mission and goals.
+This includes not only necessary resources but the direct support of the employee’s manager, with an understanding that all levels of the organization are in sync with the objective of achieving the ultimate mission and goals.

 - Fit: do jobs match skill sets?